openecloud/openecloud/Readme.md

 Short reasoning for the packages:

 - Numpy with its C-bindings for Cython and its ndarrays are used as data storage and interface between classes.
 This is intended for easy data handling from/with Python and to use the convenient garbage collection for the arrays.
-Within the classes/functions typed memoryviews are used for performance.
+Within the classes/functions typed memoryviews or raw C pointers are used for performance.
 - Scipy is used for some exotic functions, but is increasingly replaced by Cython/C-functions or libraries for better performance.
 It is desirable to replace most or all Scipy dependencies in the future.
 - For random number generation the Mersenne-Twister of the GSL is used and some special functions.
 - Matplotlib is mainly used in the examples for graphical output.
 It is highly recommended but isn't stricly necessary for running the code.